hamvocke/hamvocke.github.io/_posts/2023-03-08-path-to-production.md

 </aside>

 ## How to Create Your Path to Production Map

+Maybe you're sold on the idea that that mapping your path to production could help you make sense of the mess you're in.
+Here are detailed instructions for you if you're eager to run this exercise with a team:

 To create your own Path to Production Map, you set up a workshop where the right people come together to discuss and write down the individual steps of your path to production.
 This sounds simple, but it will be **intense**.